Why Choose Us

 A National Leader & Pioneer in Heart Transplantation

 Established over forty years ago, our Heart Transplantation Program is the largest and most experienced heart transplant program in the United States.
 We have transplanted almost 3,000 patients, far exceeding other hospitals across the country.
 Our doctors continuously pursue innovative treatment protocols, including for high-risk and multi-organ (heart-lung, heart-liver, and heart-kidney) transplant populations.
 Despite the complexity of our cases, we consistently produce excellent patient outcomes.
-As per the Scientific Registry of Transplant Recipients (SRTR), our patient survival rate at one year is 97.2%, significantly above the national average of 91.7%.
+As per the Scientific Registry of Transplant Recipients (SRTR), our first-year patient survival rate is above the national rate.

 Our medical and surgical teams that comprise the Heart Transplant Program have been contributing to the advancement of heart failure care and transplant for decades.
 Some of these achievements include: